alexbejann/RoC/README.md

 ```

 # 4 Methods
 The methods are following the C-like languages concepts.
 In RoC will be declared using the `functia` keyword followed by an identifier of the method optional will have parameters and the return type of the method.
+In RoC you are not __allowed to return multiple times__ you can return only at the end of the method as you should in every programming language (in my opinion), this means that you're not allowed to use the `return` in the middle of the method.
 The scope of the method is provided by the curly brackets.
-- _Note*:_ to return `void` you don't have to specify something simply omit this `returneaza <type>`.
-And also if you want to return something you have to declare a variable and then return the identifier.
-You won't be able to do return statements like this `returneaza ADEVARAT`, `returneaza 23+2`, `returneaza "string"`.
+- _Note*:_ to return `void` you don't have to specify something simply omit this `returneaza <type>` and also if you want to return something you have to declare a variable and then return the identifier.
+You are able to return statements like this `returneaza ADEVARAT`, `returneaza 23+2`, `returneaza "string"` or expressions in general.

 ```
 functia foo(<params>) returneaza <type> {